josephtan/gulp-babel-browserify-browsersync-boilerplate/README.md

 # gulp--babel-browserify-browsersync-boilerplate
 A gulp ES6 babel transpiler, browserify and browsersync boilerplate

-###Usage
+### Usage

-Download the package json and the source folder from this repository into your project folder.
+Download the package json and the source folder from this repository into your project folder / type in 'npm i gulp-es6-browserify-browsersync-boilerplate' in your project folder

 Keep all javascript files related to the project within the source/js/app folder while external libraries are source/js/vendor folder.